ShadowElixir/ShadowElixir/README.md

 ### Hi there 👋

-I'm a new developer on GitHub and I have worked on the following projects:
+I'm a developer on GitHub and I have worked on the following projects:

 - [PostInstall](https://github.com/ShadowElixir/PostInstall)
 - [VariousScripts](https://github.com/ShadowElixir/VariousScripts)